benjaminy/TenaciousCalf/README.md

 typically have very high constant-factor overhead compared to the aforementioned cousins.
 The reasons for this overhead are:

-* Persistent structures tend to be pointer-heavy.
+* Persistent data tend to be pointer-heavy.
 This is essential, not incidental.
 Large persistent structures must be split up into relatively small objects to keep the cost of persistent updates down to a dull roar.
 This has two related but distinct consequences:
-  * Application data density in a persistent structure is low; in some cases _very_ low.
+  * Application data density in persistent structures is low; in some cases _very_ low.
 Application data density matters a lot, because it has a direct impact on how efficiently an application uses every level of the memory hierarchy, from L1 cache to secondary storage